Global Outreach Training Program:

 3a.
 Global OSHA Trainer Course

-In order to become a Global OSHA Authorized Trainer, an individual may complete a Global OSHA Trainer course offered through the Global Occupational Safety and Health Academy or a Global OSHA Training Center.
+In order to become a Global OSHA Authorized Trainer, an individual may complete a Global OSHA Trainer course offered through the Global Occupational Safety and Health Academy via live webinar or a through Global OSHA Training Center.

 3b.
 Request OSHA Outreach Trainer Equivalency Authorization